gauthamchandra/learning-scala-from-js/pure-basics-and-primitives.md

 val by: Byte = 3					// 8 bit signed integer.
 No real equivalent in JS.
 Not often used but useful when trying to save memory.
 ```

-For full details, please see [the official docs](https://docs.scala-lang.org/tour/unified-types.html) as well as the [Java Primitive types](https://docs.oracle.com/javase/tutorial/java/nutsandbolts/datatypes.html) (as Scala runs on the JVM and therefore supports the same types as Java)
+For full details, please see [the official docs](https://docs.scala-lang.org/tour/unified-types.html) as well as the [Java Primitive types](https://docs.oracle.com/javase/tutorial/java/nutsandbolts/datatypes.html) (as Scala runs on the JVM and therefore supports the types found in Java)

+## Basic Operations

-## String Interpolation
+### String Interpolation

 In Javascript, you would use the backtick "`" instead of `'` or `"` like so: